 And let’s renew our commitment to veganism, the only way we can hope to protect this miraculous corner of the universe that we hold in trust for the uncertain future.

-For those who wish to read more about the environmental impact of nonveganism, I’d like to share the following link with grateful thanks to Benny Malone, my friend and fellow advocate.
+For those who wish to read more about the environmental impact of nonveganism, I’d like to share the following link by Truth or Drought:

 - The friend who introduced me to the word ‘biophilia’ and inspired this essay, is the excellent writer and researcher Ashley Capps, whose own wonderful article for Earth Day, ‘We Save What We Love: Earth Day Thoughts On Biophilia and the Vegan Ethic is linked here.